Pine Mountain Settlement School

 While the annual efforts of Pine Mountain in building their Environmental Education Program (EE) were modest, they were timely, and over the 47 years from 1972 forward, Pine Mountain has touched the lives of some 3000 students and teachers annually.
 The history of environmental education at Pine Mountain Settlement reveals an ever-evolving program and commitment.
 But, the mission is persistent.
 The reach of the program is extraordinary.
-The lives of students, teachers and other adults have been close to 141,000 over the years of the Environmental Education Program (EE).
+The lives of students, teachers, and other adults have been close to 144,000 over the years of the Environmental Education Program (EE).
 The longevity of the program speaks to the need for such programs in the schools and the outcomes speak to our future on this small blue globe, called earth.

-Mary was never the center of the programming for Pine Mountain’s environmental education, as many skilled EE educators came and went, particularly Afton Garrison, Ben, and Pat Begley and others.
+Mary was never comfortable being called the center of the programming for Pine Mountain’s environmental education, as many skilled EE educators came and went, particularly Afton Garrison, Ben, and Pat Begley and others.
 But no one will contest Mary’s central role in the formation of the program at Pine Mountain.
 Her work and that of those at the School provided the first model of environmental education in the State of Kentucky.
-Her self-taught inspiration and knowledge were recognized in 1988 by the Kentucky Association of Environmental Education which presented Mary and Afton Garrison their coveted award for excellence in the environmental education field.
+Her self-taught inspiration and knowledge were recognized in 1988 by the Kentucky Association of Environmental Education which presented Mary and he colleague Afton Garrison their coveted award for excellence in the environmental education field.
 In 2015, Dr. Melinda Wilder, who sits on the Pine Mountain Board of Trustees was honored with the Lifetime Achievement Award from the Kentucky Association of Environmental Education for her dedication to many of Mary’s aspirations.

 The wisdom of Mary may also be found in the creation of the Green Book, the early manual of instruction for the Environmental Education Program at Pine Mountain.
 It continues to be the underlying structural tool for the ongoing Pine Mountain program.
-Though major changes have occurred in the standard course of instruction mandated by Kentucky schools, the early work of Pine Mountain helped to guide the restructuring of the state curriculum.
-Going forward, Mary and her successors have continued their advocacy for the environment and have gained new voices.
+Though major changes have occurred in the standard course of instruction mandated by Kentucky schools, the early work of Pine Mountain helped to guide the restructuring of the state curriculum in the sciences.
+Going forward, Mary and her successors have continued their advocacy for the environment and have gained new voices and teachers.
 In her lifetime Mary was a legend, a resource that was incomparable.
-With her death in 1993, a profound presence and resource were lost.
+With her death in 1993, a profound presence and resource went away but not very far.

 Now, in 1990, I find my mind getting more boring to live with, less tuned in to joy, my memory losing its clarity, my powers of expression somehow blunted, but I want to record some of the incidents which have stood by me as truth… instances I have used in talks given in various places, …These incidents are seeds.
 Seeds are lovely little things, full of potential, but to realize that potential they must be planted, take root, receive nourishment and grow … to their full richness and glory.— Mary Rogers, Seed Thoughts, 1990.

 For those who knew Mary, it would be difficult to describe anything that she said as “boring.”
 She shared her enormous wealth of environmental information with such sincerity and conviction and a beautiful British accent that even the most hardened skeptics were often swayed and the rapt attention given her reflections on nature could be found across all age ranges.
 She left hundreds, if not thousands as friends of the earth.
 Her heartfelt will to bring her audience into her focused spiritual realm was not a hard-sell proselytizing, yet it left few untouched by the spirituality of nature’s offering.
 By sharing her wealth of knowledge with the many, many children and adults who passed through the Environmental Education (EE) program, —-what she envisioned and fostered at Pine Mountain Settlement School was also a lesson in labor, love, and sacrifice.
 The many years that Mary gave to the Environmental Education Program was unpaid service.
 Late in life, she struggled with the idea of service and what it means to share one’s gifts for free.
-Nature’s gifts are also free.
+Nature’s gifts are also free, she rationalized.
 The foundational ideas and inspiration flowed freely from both sources.
 Her life was also a lesson in values.
-The environment is not an unlimited free resource, but one that comes with comes with hidden costs.
-Educational programming and days, such as Earth Day remind us of our responsibility to be educated in the stewardship of this precious and fragile life on the great blue planet that freely gives us so very much.
+The environment is not an unlimited free resource, nor are people.
+Nature and people often come with hidden costs.
+Educational programming and days, such as Earth Day remind us of our responsibility to give back.
+To be educated in the stewardship of this precious and fragile life on the great blue planet that freely gives us so very much.

 I receive so much in food and housing and care, — but money?
 How wonderful it would be if like the monks we felt we could live without having to be reimbursed with money.
 I have a strong inner sense that so many of the evils of the world would be weeded out if people could live their lives for the service they can give for the love of God, and not for higher pay.